jonasfroch/jonasfroch.github.io/_pages/about.md

 I recently taught a hands-on project course for undergraduate Economics students called **Empirical Replications in Sports Economics**.
 In this course, we dive into the world of sports economics and learn how to conduct empirical research by replicating selected papers using R. It’s a great way for students to engage with the material and develop practical skills!

 # 🌍 Upcoming Travels
-I will be in Boston from 29.05-19.06 and would be happy to meet up.
-Further, I will present our work "Contingent Employment and Effort: Lessons from Soccer" at the upcoming ESEA Sports Economics Conference in Innsbruck, Ausrria.
+I will present our work "Contingent Employment and Effort: Lessons from Soccer" at the upcoming ESEA Sports Economics Conference in Innsbruck, Austria.